Frequently Asked Questions

 To request we redact your name, please send an email to support @ somd.com along with the following support documentation:

-- A copy of the news article from SoMd.com that contains the arrest information
+- A copy of the news article, or the URL, from SoMd.com that contains the arrest information so we are able to locate the applicable document.

 - Copy of official court documentation that substantiates your not guilty or NOLLE PROSEQUI disposition for all charges, and/or the order of expungement.

 1) Please do not telephone us to make your request or request a status update.
 We will only handle these matters via email.
-If you contact us via phone, we will discard your request.
+If you contact us via phone, we will simply refer you to this page.

 2) Please do not contact us on behalf of a third party, unless the third party is a minor and you are their legal guardian.
 We will not respond to requests to remove information for another person.
 The person named in the arrest report must contact us.